I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "It might be construction thanks to Professor Dementor's rampage yesterday," Kim offered from underneath the pillow.

-"Then why the hell are we shaking?"
+"Then why the hell are we shaking and why is the alarm sounding off?"
 Bonnie wondered aloud.
 And then a particularly hard hit rocked the building even more than the last.
-"That was like an earthquake," she commented and then a flashing light let them know that security system detected a threat.
+"That was like an earthquake," she commented, noticing a flashing light let them know that security system detected a threat.
+"But, since the alarm is still going, I'm going to assume, it's not."

 "Looks like we got a problem," Shego muttered and finally picked her head up to see what time it was.
 "A problem at five in the damn morning!
 Oh, somebody really wants to die!" she declared, flinging the covers from her body.